atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 ||| Charles, sufficiently deshous of get
 P .ting at a light of Mist Lurnley, was
 1: ^ all compliance, and went to Berkley square the very next morning.
-He was not a little embarrassfed to behold his ‘ fine lady mistress, sitting between a w<2 caroni^ Lord, and a Coloriel in the guards, to each of whom Ihe appeared to be dispensing favours with the greatest ease and liberality.
+He was not a little embarrassfed to behold his ‘ fine lady mistress, sitting between a w 2 caroni^ Lord, and a Coloriel in the guards, to each of whom Ihe appeared to be dispensing favours with the greatest ease and liberality.
 Little har .riot was at the same rhyme entirely en
 II gauged with a young Right Honourable in orders, who made a very uncierical j appearance.
 His hair was drilled fit for a bag; he had a black satin waistcoat with black chenille and bugles : he had white linen breeches white silk stockings, and a light grey frock with a waist which almost reached to his garters, and scarce any Ikircs at all.
 I his dainty i?ivine was expatiating upon a
-I large
-r ■.
-ft
-/ •
-'.7 r

 The j0urnev fp Lonoon. <.17.1
 f ^ ' /
 i